deltaDNA/ios-smartads-sdk/README.md

 Facebook Audience Network integration needs you to manage the account and create suitable placements for our mediation to use.
 Contact support for more information.

 ### Diagnostics
 More details on what ads are being loaded and shown can be enabled by adding debug notifications to your project.
 Follow the instructions for the project [here](https://github.com/deltaDNA/ios-debug-sdk) to find out more details.
+The DDNA_DEBUG_NOTIFICATIONS preprocessor flag must be set to enable the local notifications.

 ## License